-Eligibility: Enrollment is open to graduate and advanced undergraduate students and to high school and college instructors of classics and related subjects.
+Eligibility: Enrollment is open to graduate and advanced undergraduate students, and to high school and college instructors of classics and related subjects.
 Enrollment is limited to twenty participants.
 The language of instruction is English.
-Applicants who are not enrolled or teaching at English-speaking colleges, universities, or schools, are required to supply evidence of proficiency in English.
+Applicants who are not enrolled or teaching at English-speaking colleges, universities, or schools, may be required to supply evidence of proficiency in English.

-Cost: Fees for the 2019 program are $4,900.
+Cost: The fee for the 2020 program is $4,900.
 This includes tuition, room for the entire six-week period, partial board in Athens, travel within Greece, and museum and site fees.
-International airfare, some meals, and incidental expenses are the participant's responsibility.
+International airfare, most meals outside Athens, and incidental expenses are the participant's responsibility.
 Financial aid is available in the form of ASCSA scholarships, awarded on the basis of academic merit, and many classical professional organizations have funding opportunities.
-More information at https://www.ascsa.edu.gr/
+More information at: https://www.ascsa.edu.gr/

 Alicia M. Dissinger, PhD